KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

     std::string name;
 ```

-Load the initial funding transaction, check whether it has a correct opreturn, and deserialize it.
+Load the initial funding transaction, check whether it has a correct opreturn, and de-serialize it.

 Check the transaction rules.
 Return an empty id if the funding transaction cannot not be loaded or is incorrect.